spraakbanken/korp-frontend/app/components/leaflet.markercluster/README.md

 #### Bulk adding and removing Markers
 `addLayers` and `removeLayers` are bulk methods for adding and removing markers and should be favoured over the single versions when doing bulk addition/removal of markers.
 Each takes an array of markers.
 You can use [dedicated options](#chunked-addlayers) to fine-tune the behaviour of `addLayers`.

+These methods extract non-group layer children from Layer Group types, even deeply nested. _However_, be noted that:
+- `chunkProgress` jumps backward when `addLayers` finds a group (since appending its children to the input array makes the total increase).
+- Groups are not actually added into the MarkerClusterGroup, only their non-group child layers.
+Therfore, `hasLayer` method will return `true` for non-group child layers, but `false` on any (possibly parent) Layer Group types.

 If you are removing a lot of markers it will almost definitely be better to call `clearLayers` then call `addLayers` to add the markers you don't want to remove back in.
 See [#59](https://github.com/Leaflet/Leaflet.markercluster/issues/59#issuecomment-9320628) for details.